 Due to the small size of the cleansing surface on the magnet, this process also needs a while to be complete.
 However, it can reach the end of the long hose and scrubs with consistent pressure throughout.

 Not to mention, it doesn’t create a mess as the cleaning brush does.
 The magnets can cost you around $13, which is pretty affordable as there are no other expenses.
+Check price here.

 This one is pretty detailed and hands-free.
 You will need to immerse the hoses and the sump pump in water and vinegar or water and hydrogen peroxide mixture.
 Take one cup of hydrogen peroxide for 5 gallons of water.
 Try to use a large bucket to drench the pump and tubes easily.
 Switch on the pump to cycle the solvent through the tubes and flush out them.

 This method may take 30 minutes at best, so use a timer to count the time.
 No scrubbing is needed as the high-pressured solution will push out the dirt right into the bucket.
 If you do not have a Sump Pump, we refer you to a mini Sump Pump.
 Click here for the price.